isomerpages/govtech-stp/_traveller-resources/frequently-asked-questions.md

 In Singapore’s context, the COVID-19 Polymerase Chain Reaction Test (“PCR test”) is carried out by trained personnel in adherence with the prevailing safety protocols/procedures.
 Should your child be assessed to have medical contraindications and is unsuitable for the PCR test, alternative arrangements may be made.

-#### 3. I did not receive my on-arrival COVID-19 PCR test results after 24 hours.
+#### 3. [For travellers arriving before 21 Feb 2022, 2359h] I did not receive my on-arrival COVID-19 PCR test results after 24 hours.
 What should I do?

 Please email <a href="mailto: airborder@rafflesmedical.com">airborder@rafflesmedical.com</a> for enquiries related to on-arrival COVID-19 PCR test results.